-Action/Recommendation Priority Due Date The priorities for these actions are based upon the successful removal of all Medium 20/Mar/2023 waste and unnecessary combustible materials as stated in Question G1.
-To reduce the fire risk further, within 3-months, the cabinet doors should be re-instated using robust fastenings on a temporary basis that will allow them to be secured shut.
-If the facility for residents to store their personal property within this area is retained, within 12-months, replacement lockable steel electric meter cabinets should be provided when the timber constructed storage area is replaced with non-combustible materials.
+Action/Recommendation Priority Due Date

+The priorities for these actions are based upon the successful removal of all waste and unnecessary combustible materials as stated in Question G1.
+To reduce the fire risk further, if the facility for residents to store their personal property within the external timber constructed storage area is retained, replacement lockable steel electric and gas meter cabinets should be provided within it when the timber constructed storage area is replaced with non-combustible materials.
+All penetrations into the building where cables/pipes are run through should be suitably fire stopped.
+Low 17/Jan/2024

+Images

+Image: Q51 Image: Q52